Percona-Lab/stormweaver/docs/extensibility-workflow.md

 !!!
 Note

-  The above example showcases a completely new ation type in a new source file.
+  The above example showcases a completely new action type in a new source file.
-  When it is appropriate, edit existing files, such as ddl.hpp/cpp or dml.hpp/cpp.
+  When appropriate, edit existing files, such as ddl.hpp/cpp or dml.hpp/cpp.
-  When editing existing files, in most cases it is also better to extend the existing configuration struct instead of defining a new struct.
+  When editing existing files, it is usually better to extend the existing configuration struct instead of defining a new struct.

 **Step 2: Implement Action Logic**
 ```cpp